japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 DAGScheduler uses the following ScheduledThreadPoolExecutors (with the policy of removing cancelled tasks from a work queue at time of cancellation):

 * `dag-scheduler-message` - a daemon thread pool using `j.u.c.ScheduledThreadPoolExecutor` with core pool size `1`.
-It is used to post a xref:scheduler:DAGSchedulerEventProcessLoop.adoc#ResubmitFailedStages[ResubmitFailedStages] event when xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion-FetchFailed[`FetchFailed` is reported].
+It is used to post a scheduler:DAGSchedulerEventProcessLoop.md#ResubmitFailedStages[ResubmitFailedStages] event when scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion-FetchFailed[`FetchFailed` is reported].

 They are created using `ThreadUtils.newDaemonSingleThreadScheduledExecutor` method that uses Guava DSL to instantiate a ThreadFactory.